 Summarized below are a few war tax resistance methods.
-Detailed descriptions can be found in War Tax Resistance: A Guide to Withholding Your Support for the Military and through war tax counselors (see resources).
-The probability of collection or prosecution varies among the methods; all, except #3, are illegal.
+For more information see the book War Tax Resistance: A Guide to Withholding Your Support from the Military or talk with a war tax counselor (see Resources and Support).
+The probability of collection or prosecution varies among the methods; all, except #4, are illegal.
 You should study the methods and consequences thoroughly before embarking on these types of resistance.

 - 1) File and refuse to pay your taxes.
-This involves filling out a 1040 form and refusing to pay either a token amount of your taxes (e.g. \$5, \$10, \$50), or a percentage representing a "military" portion, or the total amount (since a portion of whatever is paid goes largely to the military). - 2) Don't file a 1040 at all and stay out of the system. - 3) Earn less than the taxable income.
-In conjunction, organize and speak out on war tax resistance; write letters to the IRS, newspapers and politicians to publicize why you choose to keep your income low.
+This involves filling out a 1040 form and refusing to pay either a token amount of your taxes (e.g. \$5, \$10, \$50), or a percentage representing a "military" portion (see pie chart), or the total amount (since a portion of whatever is paid goes to the military). - 2) File a blank 1040 return with a note of explanation. - 3) Don't file a 1040 at all. - 4) Earn less than the taxable income.
+In conjunction, organize and speak out on war tax resistance; write letters to the IRS, newspapers and politicians to publicize why you choose to keep your income low. - 5) Resist telephone excise taxes.
+The federal telephone excise tax historically has been related to wars and excessive military spending.
+It appears on local-only phone bills.
+Refusing to pay this tax is a lowrisk method of war tax resistance.